-Bullying is a real problem in our society.
+Bullying is real in our society.
 From the playground to social media, it can be in more than a few places.
 And while some teens and kids may not be experiencing online bullying directly themselves, they can certainly be affected by it as bystanders or even friends of victims.
 If your kids are being bullied online, it’s important to have an open and honest conversation about what can happen when people use technology in this way.

 If they are being bullied online, it is important for them to know that there are places they can go for help.
 Kids need to feel comfortable with their parents and trusted adults so that if this does happen, they will be able to tell someone about it.